LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### unreadMessagesCornersRadius
-Define the corners radius of the unread messages bubble.
+Define the corners radius of the unread messages.

 - **Type:** Float